Algorithms for the rational approximation of matrix-valued functions: Numerical comparisons

 \subsection{Two toy examples}

 We first consider a rational function given by

 The entries of $F$ can be written with a common scalar denominator of degree $d=6$, e.g., $q(z) = (z+1)(z^2+z-5)(z^3 + 3z^2-1)$.
-We use $\ell = 100$ logarithmically spaced samples of $F$ on the imaginary axis in the interval $[1,100]\mathrm{i}$.
+We use $\ell = 100$ logarithmically-spaced samples of $F$ on the imaginary axis in the interval $[1,100]\mathrm{i}$.
 As in addition the samples of $F$ are symmetric matrices, this example is suitable for the Matrix Fitting Toolbox~\cite{MatVF}.

 The RMSE values obtained with all discussed algorithms for varying orders $d=0,1,\ldots, 20$ are shown in Figure~\ref{fig:example_mftex1} (left).
 Note that all methods eventually recover the function accurately.
 The Loewner approach requires a slightly higher order than the other methods, i.e., $d_1 = 8$.
 The block-AAA algorithm correctly identifies $F$ when the order is $d_2 = 5$.